 - > Natural person

 - > Indian citizen and

-- ➤ Whether resident in India or not
+- ➤ A resident of India

 can be a member or a nominee of an OPC.
-The term resident of India mean a person who has stayed in India for a period of not less than 120 days in the immediately preceding financial year.
+The term resident of India mean a person who has stayed in India for a period of not less than 182 days in the immediately preceding financial year.

 In the above case Naveen incorporated an OPC and nominated his sister Navita.
 Due to her marriage she had to leave India permanently.
-As the nominee may or may not be a resident of India she can continue to be the nominee.
+As the nominee must also be a resident of India she cannot continue to the nominee.